arunkandregula/8-todo-react-to-redux-again/README.md

      Every middleware function/module wraps dispatch and enhances it.
   2. We will also make it more readable and intuitive by declaring the middleware functions/modules in the same order in which the action propagates.
   3. Instead of have every dispatch enhancer saving its own version of rawDispatch and reusing it, we pass rawDispatch as a 2nd param as another way to do it.
 Although this signature is also different from the redux middleware.
-  Note: If we declare the order as [promiseDispatch, loggingDispatch] as middlwares array, we DONT have to do middlewares.slice().reverse().
-Not sure why I did middlewares.slice().reverse() in my previous attempt.

 ## Problems with Step 11
 1. The signature of the middleware functions are different from the signature of middleware modules provided by redux i.e. 'redux-logger' and 'redux-promise'.